Emad-H/Bandgap-IP-Design-using-SKY130-technology-node/README.md

 ![ptat-schem](Day2/2-6.png)

-Given above is a PTAT voltage generation circuit chematic using a VCVS.
+Given above is a PTAT voltage generation circuit schematic using a VCVS.
 Let us write a spice netlist for the same, as shown below.

 ![ptat-sp-net](Day2/2-7.png)